 Project managers usually manage product development teams.
 It is considered a key position in project management, but each company independently determines the scope of responsibility and the breadth of obligations.

-Being a part of a product development team, the project manager is the one who distributes, prioritizes, and monitors the fulfillment of the tasks of the entire team.
+Being a part of a development team, the project manager is the one who distributes, prioritizes, and monitors the fulfillment of the tasks of the entire team.
 They use special tools (depending on the selected development methodology) to monitor progress and respond in time in case of problems.

 In most product teams, the project manager reports to the stakeholders and monitors compliance with deadlines and expectations.